TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

    The result is up to the interpreter; see :ref:`built-in-funcs` for the descriptions of built-in functions and methods.

-a class object:
+a kundi object:
    .. index::
       object: class
-      pair: class object; call
+      pair: kundi object; call

-   A new instance of that class is returned.
+   A new instance of that kundi is returned.

-a class instance method:
+a kundi instance method:
    .. index::
-      object: class instance
+      object: kundi instance
       object: instance
-      pair: class instance; call
+      pair: kundi instance; call

    The corresponding user-defined function is called, with an argument list that is one longer than the argument list of the call: the instance becomes the first argument.

-a class instance:
+a kundi instance:
    .. index::
       pair: instance; call
       single: __call__() (object method)

-   The class must define a :meth:`__call__` method; the effect is then the same as if that method was called.
+   The kundi must define a :meth:`__call__` method; the effect is then the same as if that method was called.